Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 The President of the United States is the highest office in the country.
 The president is the chief executive of the United States, its chief diplomat, commander in chief of the military, head of state, and sets economic policy.
 Presidential elections are held every four years.

 Government Documents has an extensive collection of presidential documents, including the following:

 A compilation of speeches, statements, proclamations, and other issuances.
-Volumes are also available in the HeinOnline Presidential Library.
-Not all presidents are included in this series; to search for compilations of other presidents' papers, use the Voyager online catalog.
+Volumes are also available in the HeinOnline Presidential Library (UHM login required).
+Not all presidents are included in this series; to search for compilations of other presidents' papers, use OneSearch.
 The Library of Congress has compiled indexes to the papers of earlier presidents (call no. LC 4.7:).

 Prepared by the Council of Economic Advisers, this report gives an overview of U.S. economic policy and annual progress.

 We also have transcripts of impeachment hearings, reports issued by presidential commissions, committees, etc.

 Presidential directives are not considered public documents and they are not published in the compilations of presidential documents.
 Information about where to find them is available from the Library of Congress.

 The HeinOnline U.S. Presidential Library contains the Public Papers of the Presidents, Weekly Compilation of Presidential Documents, and books and other publications about the presidents and the presidency.